HyBattNet: Hybrid Framework for Predicting the Remaining Useful Life of Lithium-Ion Batteries: Experiments and Discussion

 Figure~\ref{fig:visualization_RUL} illustrates the RUL prediction performance of the proposed model across eight test battery cells taken from the test sets of two battery datasets.
 The red curves represent the predicted RUL, while the black curves denote the ground truth.
 Across all battery cells, the predicted RUL closely follows the actual degradation trend, confirming the model’s ability to generalize across diverse data distributions.
 Notably, the model successfully captures the nonlinear degradation behavior, particularly in cells such as \texttt{b1c31} and \texttt{10-4}, where the actual RUL exhibits mild fluctuations.
 Although slight overestimations appear in the early cycles and near EOL periods, the predictions remain consistently aligned with observed values.

-Table~\ref{tab:existing_methods_comparison} presents a performance comparison between the proposed model and several baseline methods, including traditional machine learning models and the deep learning-based approach proposed in \cite{ma2022real}, across two battery datasets.
-On the first dataset, the proposed model significantly outperforms both ElasticNet~\cite{hans2011elastic} and XGBoostRegression~\cite{wang2022xgboost}, achieving the lowest RMSE of 101.59, the highest \( R^2 \) score of 0.82, and a substantially reduced MAPE of 8.29\%.
-Similarly, on the second dataset, the proposed model surpasses all other methods, including the baseline model from \cite{ma2022real}, with an RMSE of 158.09, an \( R^2 \) score of 0.89, and the lowest MAPE of 6.95\%.
+Table~\ref{tab:existing_methods_comparison} compares the proposed hybrid framework with several baselines: traditional machine learning models (ElasticNet~\cite{hans2011elastic}, XGBoostRegression~\cite{wang2022xgboost}), Transformer-based deep learning model~\cite{vaswani2017attention}, and current state-of-the-art (SOTA) approaches~\cite{ma2022real, ge2024structural}, across two battery datasets.
+For the traditional machine learning models, the input data has been processed using our proposed signal preprocessing pipeline.
+On the first dataset, the proposed model significantly outperforms other models ElasticNet, XGBoostRegression, and the Transformer, achieving the lowest RMSE of 101.59, the highest \( R^2 \) score of 0.82, and a substantially reduced MAPE of 8.29\%.
+Similarly, on the second dataset, the proposed model surpasses all other methods, including the state-of-the-art baselines from \cite{ma2022real, ge2024structural}, with an RMSE of 158.09, an \( R^2 \) score of 0.89, and the lowest MAPE of 6.95\%.
 These results highlight the effectiveness and generalizability of the proposed approach across different data distributions.
+Compared with the two SOTA approaches~\cite{ma2022real, ge2024structural}, which use a simple machine learning model and a shallow CNN that is insufficient to capture complex battery degradation dynamics, our prediction model adopts a hybrid architecture: a CNN + A-LSTM branch for characteristic feature extraction, an LSTM branch to capture temporal order, and an ODE-based component to model continuous degradation behavior.
+Although the resulting architecture is more expressive, the signal preprocessing pipeline reduces the small input size, keeping the overall model complexity compatible with practical hardware constraints (as detailed in Table~\ref{tab:efficiency}).

+Figure~\ref{fig:with_ODE_LSTM_comparison} compares the proposed ODE-LSTM with a standard LSTM.
+Unlike the standard LSTM, the ODE-LSTM introduces a continuous-time hidden state transition, enabling the latent dynamics to evolve smoothly between discrete observations.
+This results in more stable predictions across consecutive cycles, avoiding the abrupt fluctuations observed with the standard LSTM.

+Figure \ref{fig:rmse_hist_kde} shows the RMSE distributions across cells on the testing data of the first and the second dataset.
+Bars indicate the empirical density, the solid curve is a Kernel Density Estimate (KDE)~\cite{chen2017tutorial} and the dashed curve is a fitted normal.
+The errors concentrate at low–to–moderate RMSE with a right-skewed tail driven by a few difficult cases.
+On the first dataset, the mean RMSE is 158.09 and most cells fall below RMSE=200, indicating accurate and stable RUL prediction with occasional outliers.
+On the second dataset, the mean RMSE decreases to 101.59, and the narrower histogram indicates improved consistency across cells.

+The results in Table~\ref{tab:efficiency} demonstrate that the proposed model is computationally efficient and suitable for real-world deployment.
+With only 1.53M parameters and a compact model size of 5.84~MB, the architecture has a small memory footprint that can be deployed on resource-constrained devices.
+Furthermore, on an AMD Ryzen~5 CPU, the measured inference latency for processing a single sample is below 4~ms (p90), with a throughput of nearly 287 inferences per second on a single core.
+This indicates that the model can deliver real-time predictions without requiring specialized hardware.
+Overall, these results validate that the proposed method achieves both high accuracy and practical efficiency, supporting its applicability for real-world RUL prediction tasks.